bazilinskyy/crossing-crowdsourcing/README.md

 - `pip install -e crossing-crowdsourcing` will setup the project as a package accessible in the environment.
 - `pip install -r crossing-crowdsourcing/requirements.txt` will install required packages.

+For QA, the API key of appen needs to be places in file `crossing-crowdsourcing/secret`.
+The file needs to be formatted as `crossing-crowdsourcing/secret example`.

 ## Implementation on heroku
 We use [Heroku](https://www.heroku.com/) to host the node.js implementation.
 The demo of the implementation may be viewed [here](https://crossing-crowdsourced.herokuapp.com/?debug=1&save_data=0).
 Implementation supports images and/or videos as stimuli.